mtibbett67/svxlink/README.md

 - EchoLink password (Your current EchoLink password)

-- Sysop name (The call sign of the person responsible for the node)
+- Sysop name (The callsign of the person responsible for the node)

 - Location (Usually your city and state)